gimmie/unity/Unity3.x.md

 ## Android

 - Download plugin
-- Extract and copy 'res/' and all files in 'libs'
+- Extract and copy 'res/' and all files in 'libs', and put into Plugins/Android/
 - Create a binding class, you can use a basic one here: [GimmieBinding.cs](GimmieBinding.cs).
 - Modify AndroidManifest.xml to include all the Gimmie declarations.
 See [example here](android/AndroidManifest.xml).